ucdavisdatalab/workshop_research_computing/chapters/04_case_by_case.md

 ======================

 :::{attention}
-This chapter is still a work-in-progress and will be completed when DataLab next offers Intermediate R workshops (approximately Winter Quarter 2024).
+This chapter is still a work-in-progress and will be completed sometime in Fall Quarter 2024.
 Check back when you've got some experience with research computing and are ready to learn more.
 :::

 This chapter covers case-by-case practices for reproducibility.
 Many of these